npgrosser/logseq-diagrams-as-code/README.md

 ### Kroki

-For diagram types that can not be rendered locally, the plugin uses the awesome [kroki.io](https://kroki.io/) service.
+Most diagram types are rendered using the awesome [kroki.io](https://kroki.io/) API.

 If you don't want to send your diagrams to a third party, there is the possibility to [host it in your own infrastructure](https://docs.kroki.io/kroki/setup/install/).